thedarkwriter/courseware-lms-content/courses/puppet/rspec_puppet_unit_tests.md

 ### slide 23 - Test Passes

 To execute the test, from the top level of the module directory tree, run the command rake spec, with the path for Puppet's vendored Ruby.
-If the test is successful, you receive output that indicates the spec test has a status of green, indicated by the green dot.
-The system provides the run time, the number of tests run and the number of failures.
+If the test is successful, you receive output that the spec test has a status of green, indicated by the green dot.
+The system provides the run time, the number of tests run, and the number of failures.

 ### slide 24 - Test Fails